-SQL is the acronym used for the Structured Query Language.
-When you go for an interview related to DBA (Database Administrator), you might have to face questions from RDBMS (Relational Database Management System).
-There are many RDBMS applications such as MySQL, MS SQL Server, SQLite, Oracle, that you must be aware of before you tackle the interview.
-In this article, we are going to discuss all those questions which are frequently asked during SQL interviews.
-We will start from the basics then move to the advanced level and also discuss some essential queries often used in SQL management. so let’s discuss SQL Interview Questions and Answers.
+SQL is the acronym for Structured Query Language.
+When you go for an interview for the role of a DBA (Database Administrator), you might have to face questions based on RDBMS (Relational Database Management System).
+There are many RDBMS applications such as MySQL, MS SQL Server, SQLite, and Oracle Database that you must be aware of.

 SQL Interview Questions and Answers

-Here we have put the best SQL/Databasease Interview questions, which definitely going to help you to crack the interview.
+Here we have put together the best SQL and database interview questions that will help you to crack the SQL or database-based interview.

-Answer: Data can be defined as a set of values, facts, information, and statistics collected together for references or analysis.
+Answer: Data can be defined as a set of values, facts, information, and statistics collected together for reference or analysis.

 Answer: The database can be defined as a collection of data that can be retrieved and modified.

 Answer: SQL stands for Structured Query Language, which is a standard language used for the RDBMS (Relational Database Management System).
 It is basically used to communicate or interact with the database so we can perform different queries on databases.

 4. What is the latest version of SQL?